SAP-samples/sme-partner-reference-application/README.md

 You can start your journey following two paths:

-1. Deploy and run the sample application as provided in this respository following the tutorial "Deploy the Sample Application as provided in a Customer BTP Account".
+1. Deploy and run the sample application as provided in this respository following the tutorial "*Deploy the Sample Application as provided in a Customer BTP Account*".

-2. Re-build the application from scratch following tutorial "Build a full-stack BTP Application with One-off Deployment in a Customer BTP Account".
+2. Re-build the application from scratch following tutorial "*Build a full-stack BTP Application with One-off Deployment in a Customer BTP Account*".

-After deployment of the application you may follow the tutorial "A Guided Tour to explore the Capabilities of the Sample Application" to visit the sample scenario end-to-end.
+After deployment of the application you may follow the tutorial "*A Guided Tour to explore the Capabilities of the Sample Application*" to visit the sample scenario end-to-end.

 ## Tutorials